 So what is ‘contextual healing’?

 In an article, published in the early 2000’s, Miller and Kaptchuk say the idea of ‘placebo’ should be ditched.
+This sounds more helpful!
 They suggest that doctors and researchers should think in terms of “contextual healing” – an aspect of healing produced, activated or enhanced by the context of the clinical encounter, rather than by the specific treatment given.
 Healing resulting from the clinical encounter arises from interactions between the treater-and- treated.
 Those interactions, alone, can improve the condition of the treated – and, indeed, possibly the treater.
 Many people I have met have added much to my life.

 Such healing, activated by that encounter, is distinct from healing that arises from specific treatments, a prescription for tablets or physical manipulations.
 Elsewhere on this web site I have emphasised how the relationship between treater-and-treated is more important than the ‘medicine’ that is on offer.